Last updated on June 10, 2026

 The Reality Stone is hard to peg down.
 Since The Soul Stone is an upkeep trigger that lets you reanimate anything, perhaps The Reality Stone has a similar trigger that tutors cards from your deck?
 Or if you want to get silly, cards from outside the game?
 I don’t expect Magic’s designers to go that far outside the box; I’m just spitballing.

-The Space Stone is hard to figure, too.
+The Space Stone is hard to figure, too because The Mind Stone takes up the blink into exile idea.
 It’s got that “I am everywhere, all the time” energy that makes me think of unblockable creatures and uncounterable spells.
 You could also go in a land interaction direction, perhaps one that lets you steal or borrow from your opponent’s mana base.

 There’s lots of other possible designs: You could have an infinity stone that taxes your opponents’ spells, one that gets around the legend rule, one that’s a color-fixer….
 There are truly infinite possibilities.